Ophien/TCAI/README.md

 ARAM first paper, by Ah We Than: https://pdfs.semanticscholar.org/e9c7/3b4eba6a977da8440da1bd0251a43a58d2be.pdf Proximity metric for neuron cluster categorization, by Silva A. R.: http://ieeexplore.ieee.org/document/8015141/?reload=true

-All files here provided are, and will be, under the under the GNU GENERAL PUBLIC LICENSE Version 3, sumarized by the following notice.
+All files here provided are, and will be, under the GNU GENERAL PUBLIC LICENSE Version 3, sumarized by the following notice.

 Copyright(C) 2018 Alysson Ribeiro da Silva